AlexMuia31/zeraki/README.md

 The Dashboard Overview does not have Dynamic Data.
 The School Management route has Dynamic data put in tables and the whole app is responsive.
+The tables are scrollable.
+You can scroll left to right and bak on mobile

 ## Tech stack used